wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

-# Assemble nuclear rDNA (18S and 28S) from genomic data using BBmap and MITObim using a Loop
+# Assemble nuclear rDNA (18S and 28S) from genomic data using BBmap and MITObim using a loop
 This workflow is in two parts.
 The first part will convert trimmed forward and reverse reads into a single interleaved file uisng BBmap.
 The second part will use the interleavd data and a user provided seed to assemble nuclear ribosomal sequences using MITObim.

 ## Part 1